Cliques in High-Dimensional Geometric Inhomogeneous Random Graphs: Cliques in the Low-Dimensional Regime

-In this section, we derive an upper bound on $\cliqueprobk$ by considering the event that a set of~$k$ random vertices forms a star centered around the vertex of minimal weight.
+\paragraph{An Upper Bound on $\cliqueprobk$} In this section, we derive an upper bound on $\cliqueprobk$ by considering the event that a set of~$k$ random vertices forms a star centered around the vertex of minimal weight.
 As this is necessary to form a clique, it gives us an upper bound on $\cliqueprobk$ that is very general and independent of $d$.
-To get sharper upper bounds, we combine this technique with \cref{thm:sharpcliquebounds} in \cref{sec:expectationbounds}.
+To get sharper upper bounds, we combine this technique with \cref{thm:sharpcliquebounds} in Section~\ref{sec:expectationbounds}.

 Recall that $U_k = \{v_1, \ldots, v_k\}$ is a set of $k$ random vertices with (random) weights $w_1, \ldots, w_k$.
 In the following, we assume without loss of generality that $v_1$ is of minimal weight among all vertices in $U_k$.
-We start by analyzing how the minimal weight $w_1$ is distributed. \begin{lemma} Let $G$ be any GIRG with a lower-law weight distribution with exponent $\beta > 2$.
+We start by analyzing how the minimal weight $w_1$ is distributed. \begin{lemma} Let $G$ be any GIRG with a power-law weight distribution with exponent $\beta > 2$.
 Furthermore, let $U_k = \{v_1, \ldots, v_k\}$ be a set of $k$ random vertices and assume that $v_1$ is of minimal weight $w_1$ among $U_k$.
 Then, $w_1$ is distributed according to the density function

 in the interval $[w_0, \infty]$.
 Conditioned on the weight $w_1$, the weight $w_i$ for all $2 \le i \le k$ is distributed independently as

 \end{lemma} \begin{proof} Recall that the weight $w$ of each vertex is independently sampled from the Pareto distribution such that Accordingly, the probability that the minimal weight $w_1$ is at most $x$ is To find the density function of $w_1$, we differentiate this term and get The conditional density function $\rho_{w_i \mid w_1}(x)$ of $w_i$ is then where $\rho_w(x) = \frac{\beta-1}{w_0^{1-\beta}}x^{-\beta}$ is the (unconditional) density function of a single weight. \end{proof}